replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on January 17, 2024

 ### New Features {#new-features-v2024-01-17-1}
-* Added support for running an Openshift cluster with multiple nodes.
+* Adds support to the compatibility matrix for running Openshift clusters with multiple nodes.

 ## v2024.01.11-1